Ketogenic Diet (Keto): Complete Guide to Safely Entering Ketosis

 Delicious keto recipes on FoodCraft

-FoodCraft offers keto-compatible recipes: chocolate fat bombs, cauliflower crust pizza, grilled salmon with lemon butter, cocoa avocado mousse.
-Each recipe displays its net carbs to help you stay in ketosis.
-Use the 'keto' filter to access compatible recipes directly.
+FoodCraft offers keto-compatible recipes: chocolate fat bombs, cauliflower crust pizza, grilled salmon with lemon butter, and cacao avocado mousse.
+Each recipe displays its net carbs so you can stay in ketosis.
+Use the "keto" filter to access compatible recipes directly.

 Macro calculator with ketogenic preset

-FoodCraft's nutritional calculator includes a ketogenic preset that automatically calculates your optimal fat, protein, and carb ratios based on your profile.
-It adjusts your goals whether you are aiming for weight loss, maintenance, or mass gain, while respecting the carb range necessary for ketosis.
+FoodCraft's nutrition calculator includes a ketogenic preset that automatically calculates your optimal fat, protein, and carb ratios based on your profile.
+It adjusts your goals whether you're aiming for weight loss, maintenance, or muscle gain, while respecting the carb range necessary for ketosis.

 How long does it take to enter ketosis?